Probiotics for Horses: Gut Health, Digestion, and Performance

 Does gut health affect horse performance?

 Yes.
-Gut health influences energy production, feed efficiency, hydration, and recovery, all of which affect performance.
+Gut health influences energy production, feed efficiency, hydration, recovery, and performance consistency.

 How does digestion impact energy in horses?

-Horses rely on hindgut fermentation to convert fiber into usable energy, making digestion a central part of energy production.
+Horses rely on hindgut fermentation to convert fiber into usable energy, making digestion central to energy production.

 Can poor digestion affect stamina?

 Yes.
-If feed is not efficiently converted into energy, stamina and endurance may be reduced.
+If feed is not efficiently converted into energy, stamina and endurance are affected.

 Does stress affect gut health in performance horses?

 Yes.
-Stress from training, travel, and competition can influence digestion and microbial balance.
+Stress from training, travel, and competition can influence digestion, hydration, microbial balance, and recovery.

 Can probiotics support performance in horses?